hdShang/arxiv-daily/docs/cs-RO/2025-09-06/papers/250905547v1-teleoplab-accessible-and-intuitive-teleoperation-of-a-robotic-manipu.md

 ---
 layout: default
-title: TeleopLab: Accessible and Intuitive Teleoperation of a Robotic Manipulator for Remote Labs
+title: "TeleopLab: Accessible and Intuitive Teleoperation of a Robotic Manipulator for Remote Labs"
 ---

 # TeleopLab: Accessible and Intuitive Teleoperation of a Robotic Manipulator for Remote Labs